 Program leaders, artists, private foundations, public agencies, and others access this data through the Sustain Arts platform.
 By combining innovative technology and on-the-ground capacity building, the project arms stakeholders with resources that assist in data-driven decision-making, strategic collaborations, and broad community engagement.

 Sustain Arts is grounded in a belief that a healthy creative sector is essential to any vibrant community.
-Beginning in Southeast Michigan and the Bay Area, the project will engage a total of six regions over the next three years, laying the groundwork for regional and national policy conversations.
+Beginning in Southeast Michigan, the Bay Area, and Chicago the project hopes to engage a total of six regions over the next three years, laying the groundwork for regional and national policy conversations.

 What makes the project unique?